VocabHunter/vocabhunter.github.io/about.md

 # Technical Articles

+* [Installable Java Apps with jpackage] - There is a separate installer for Mac, Linux and Windows, each one tailored to the operating system in question.
+These installable bundles are self-contained so that the user doesn't need to have to worry about first installing Java or any other special setup.
+This article explains how this was achieved using _jpackage_.
 * [Read (Almost) Any Document in Java] - VocabHunter uses Apache Tika to read documents in a wide variety of formats ranging from Microsoft Word through to PDF.
 This article explains how it is done.
 * [How JavaFX was used to build a desktop application] (King Tech Blog) - A detailed look at several important features of JavaFX using VocabHunter as an example.
 * [Migrating to JUnit 5] - How the VocabHunter project was updated to use JUnit 5 for testing.
 This article explains the changes that were made, the problems that were encountered and how they were solved.